 Vice President, Global Workplace Safety

-Glynn’s team supports GM leadership in its mission to keep GM’s 171,000 employees, 85,000 contractors, and numerous visitors safe at its more than 243 sites worldwide.
+Glynn’s team supports GM leadership in its mission to keep GM’s 171,000 employees, 85,000 contractors, and numerous visitors safe at GM’s more than 243 sites worldwide.
 During his 40-year career, Glynn has worked at seven plants with diverse manufacturing operations, including forging, die casting, machining, stamping, and vehicle assembly.
-Most recently, he worked in Singapore where he had responsibility for more than 70 plants located across nine time zones across Asia and Australia.
+Most recently, he lived and worked in Singapore, where he had responsibility for more than 70 plants located across nine time zones throughout Asia and Australia.

-Gupta was named VP and treasurer in August and added oversight of investor relations in September.
-He is responsible for leading the company’s global treasury operations, including capital planning, capital markets, operations, and worldwide banking activities.
-Before becoming treasurer, Gupta was the chief investment officer and CEO of General Motors Asset Management Corp.
-He joined GM as an engineering co-op student in 1987, and transitioned to the Treasurer’s Office in 1998.
+Gupta is responsible for leading the company’s global treasury operations including capital planning, capital markets, operations, and worldwide banking activities.
+Before becoming treasurer, Gupta was the chief investment officer and chief executive officer of General Motors Asset Management Corp., GM’s investment management subsidiary.
+In that role, he handled approximately $70 billion of assets under management.
+Gupta joined GM as an engineering co-op in 1987.

 Christopher T. Hatto